damien-dupre/dcu-r-tutorials/slides/slide_01_06.md

 ```
 ---

-# Math with vectors
+# Maths with vectors

-However, functions applied to vectors have specific requirement regarding the type of elements in the vector.
+However, functions applied to vectors have specific requirements regarding the type of elements in the vector.

 For instance, using function `sin()`, which expects numeric values, with the `leinster_county` object made of character strings, will generate the following error: